“Why do Christians hate Jewish people?”

 Jesus who followed all the commandments of Biblical Judaism and proclaimed that he did not come to abolish the Torah but to fulfill it (Matthew 5:17-20).

-Jesus who it can be found observed all the Jewish feasts including Hanukkah (John 10:22-31) and observed Passover the night before his crucifixion and how he arose from the dead on the Feast of First Fruits (1 Corinthians 15).
+Jesus who observed all the Jewish feasts including Hanukkah (John 10:22-31) and observed Passover the night before his crucifixion and how he arose from the dead on the Feast of First Fruits (1 Corinthians 15).

 Jesus who was and is the most Jewish person who has ever lived is what I told them.